 Coir is actually the husk fibres found on coconuts.
 It is the same material that has been used for many years to make traditional coconut mats.
 It is tough and will stand up to heavy wear, but is rough to the touch and more rugged in appearance than the alternative natural products.

 Jute has a long history of being used to make the secondary backings to carpets.
 It is the softest and least hard wearing of the natural carpets, and is therefore usually only recommended as suitable for bedrooms.
 The herringbone Jute in particular is very attractive.

 All of the plant fibre carpets are moisture and humidity sensitive.
 They will expand and contract in various temperature and humidity environments, and therefore cannot be fitted in the same manner as conventional carpets.
 They may require delivery and loose rolling into their new home 24 hours before installation.

 A direct adhesion to the floor is possible and is also quite inexpensive, but of course this will feel hard underfoot.
-If an underlay is required, only underlays suitable for double stick installations can be used.
 The underlay is adhered to the floor with a recommended tackifier adhesive, and then the flooring is in turn glued to the underlay with a permanent carpet adhesive, thus producing a dimensionally stable natural carpet that is unable to stretch or shrink.
 Sisal and coir are recommended as suitable for stairs.
 Jute is considered not hard wearing enough.
 And the suppliers consider seagrass unsuitable for installation on stairs.

 Natural Flooring can also be factory cut to a specified size and then made into an attractive rug, with machine stitching used in conjunction with a vast array of border fabrics and colours.
 The samples for rug selection are held at our Morpeth showroom.